 DIFF has a large selection of films, with a broad range of interesting narratives and innovative viewpoints.

-Every year, the festival draws a diverse spectrum of entries, with a record-breaking 25% rise in entries reflecting the creative explosion within the film business.
+Every year, the festival draws a diverse spectrum of entries.
+This year’s record-breaking 25% rise in entries reflecting the creative explosion in the film business, here and abroad, as well as the appreciation of this festival as a showcase for new work.

 The festival honours those already making waves and provides a forum to develop fresh perspectives by featuring established and new filmmakers.

-Another film that brought attention was Ready or Not, a local Irish film produced by Ruth Coady, written by Lynn Ruane, and directed by Claire Frances Byrne.
-With even Ireland’s First Lady, Sabina Higgins, present to offer her support, the movie received a tremendous standing ovation.
+Another film that brought attention was Ready or Not, a local Irish film produced by Ruth Coady, written by TCD independent senator Lynn Ruane, and directed by Claire Frances Byrne.
+Ireland’s First Lady, Sabina Higgins, was present to offer her support, and the movie received a tremendous standing ovation.

-Another highlight was Aontas, an Irish-language film showing its European debut to a sold-out audience.
+Another highlight was Aontas, an Irish-language film having its European debut to a sold-out audience.

 While DIFF provides a worldwide platform for foreign talent, the festival is a landmark for the expansion of Irish cinema year after year.

-To learn more about the festival, visit diff.ie; and support screenings at local cinemas such as The Lighthouse in Smithfield.
+To learn more about the festival, visit diff.ie and support screenings all year round at local cinemas such as The Lighthouse in Smithfield.